vjpr/webpackerator/README.md

 - `babel-core` is required as a `devDep` because it is a peer on `babel-loader`.
     - Should also be a peer dep.

+- `chokidar` is pegged to dep while waiting for vjprs commit to go through.

+Might have to run `pnpm rebuild fsevents --build-from-source` to get fsevents to not show `failed to self-register` message.